loorisr/patchright-scrape-api/README.md

 It is inspired from the Typescript version of [Firecrawl](https://github.com/mendableai/firecrawl/tree/main/apps/playwright-service-ts) and it is 100% compatible with it.

 Improvements:
+* uses https://github.com/Kaliiiiiiiiii-Vinyzu/patchright-python instead of playwright
 * better domain blocking handling
 * better media blocking handling
 * scrape multiple pages in parallel
 * scrape endpoint compatible with Firecrawl API
 * return cleaned html and markdown
-* uses https://github.com/Kaliiiiiiiiii-Vinyzu/patchright-python instead of playwright
+* lightweight: 1.2 Go

 ## Env vars